-- Consider a car with a centre lap/sash seat belt.
+- Consider a car with a centre lap/sash and not a lap only seat belt.
 If your car doesn’t have one, it is possible in some cars to have the back seat lap-only belt replaced with a lap/sash belt.
-But if you want to use that position for a restraint, it’s best to make sure there's a centre rear anchorage point.
+But if you want to use that position for a restraint, make sure there's a centre rear anchorage point.

-- Ensure the anchorage points aren't too close to the seat back for the tether strap to be adjusted properly.
-Some cars have this problem.
+- Ensure the anchorage points are available and accessible and aren't too close to the seat back so that the tether strap can be adjusted properly.

 - Make sure you choose a car that will carry the number of restraints you need.
 Not all cars have wide enough back seats to carry three restraints at once.

 - Restraints come in many different shapes and sizes so always try the restraint in the vehicle before purchasing.
 RAA offers this free service to members.
-To make an appointment call 08 8202492 or email.
+To make an appointment call 08 8202 4592.